sb53systems/G-Code-Flow-Temperature-Controller/README.md

       ```
       ![image](https://github.com/user-attachments/assets/05d7ba2e-c3fc-43bc-971b-691dd6e5ff86)

-4. The `Initial Temperature` estimated by the Script depends on the speed of the first moves of the G-Code, you can adjust it by fixing the speed of the `Purge line` or the speed of the `First layer perimeters`.
+4. The `Initial Temperature` estimated by the Script depends on the speed of the first moves of the G-Code, you can adjust it by fixing the speed of the `Purge Line` or the speed of the `First layer Perimeters`.

 5. To have a best `Speed/Quality Optemization`, the Slicer Profil must be set for Max Moves and Max Volumetric Speed.
 The Nozzle temperature is not important because it will be reset in the script, and the speed will be reduced (not increased) to the Recommended Flow.
     Example below with my max 200mm/s Printer speed : (Same profil for `PLA, PETG and ABS`)

     ![image](https://github.com/user-attachments/assets/c0a30aed-046a-48ad-b819-93def3b28de5)

-    The speed of `overhangs` and small `internal/external bridges` should be set to the maximum speed, this will ensure that the filament is extruded at the recommended flow rate and that it is not too hot and falls off, or too cold and shrinks, also avoiding sudden flow changes and unnecessary temperature drops caused by the average flow calculated by the script.
+    The speed of `Overhangs` and small `Internal/External Bridges` should be set to the maximum speed, this will ensure that the filament is extruded at the recommended flow rate and that it is not too hot and falls off, or too cold and shrinks, also avoiding sudden flow changes and unnecessary temperature drops caused by the average flow calculated by the script.
     ![image](https://github.com/user-attachments/assets/050be022-7cef-47ff-b1aa-15f8b5134dce)
     [See my overhangs test examples.](https://github.com/sb53systems/G-Code-Flow-Temperature-Controller/blob/main/Overhangs_Test.md)